fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 needed to complete that vitamin since it covers content taught in the previous week.
 Vitamins will be graded on completion, but remember: the more you put into this class, the more you get out of it.

-Late vitamins not covered by amnesty will get 0 credit.
+Late vitamins not formally extended with extension form will get 0 credit.
 Use extensions!

 ### Projects